vmware-tanzu/cartographer-site/CONTRIBUTING.md

 [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.

+TODO: How do we reference issues from a different repo?

 ## Reporting Bugs and Creating Issues

 When opening a new issue, try to roughly follow the commit message format conventions above.